borball/ocp-cluster-scaling/README.md

 ### Storage

 Your cluster which will be used as MCE hub should have a storage solution available.
-Please ignore this step if you alreadh have.
+Please ignore this step if you already have.

 In this sample we  will use LVM Storage Operator.